sayeedajmal/BloodDonation/Senario.md

 BloodType: Blood group of the donor (using a BloodType enum).
 contactNumber: Contact number of the donor.
 email: Email address of the donor.
-address: Address of the donor.
+city: city of the donor.
 lastDonationDate: Date of the donor's last blood donation.

 # Donation Entity: